jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-vpc.md

 ![image](/assets/images/cloud/4109/7-2-create-instance-9.png)
 Until now, we have created the VPC from scratch and it looks as follows.
 ![image](/assets/images/cloud/4109/7-2-create-instance-10.png)
-### 2.2 Build A Custom VPC - Part 2
-Now we have two instances, one is web server and another is db server.
+We have two instances, one is web server and another is DB server.
 Currently, the web server can't connect to db server.
 We will create security group to enable the connection from web server to db server.

-Create new security group.
+### 2.5 Create Security Group
+Go to Services->EC2->Network & Security->Security Groups, click "Create security group".
+Provide name and description, select the custom VPC.
+Setup the rules as follows, Create.
 ![image](/assets/images/cloud/4109/7-3-create-security-group.png)
-It is created.
+A new security group is created.
 ![image](/assets/images/cloud/4109/7-3-create-security-group-2.png)
-Change the security group for db server.
-Select the database instance, Actions->Networking->Change Security Group.
+Change the security group for DB server.
+Go to EC2 instances, select the database instance, Actions->Networking->Change Security Group.
 ![image](/assets/images/cloud/4109/7-3-create-security-group-3.png)
 Only select the new security group for database.
 ![image](/assets/images/cloud/4109/7-3-create-security-group-4.png)
-ssh to web server and ping the database server from it.
+Remote ssh to web server and ping the database server from it.
 '54.175.89.128' is the public ip of web server and '10.0.2.140' is the private ip of database server.
 If you upload the keypair to web server, you can also ssh to database server from webserver.
 ```raw
 $ ssh ec2-user@54.175.89.128 -i johnny-aws-ec2-keypair.pem
 The authenticity of host '54.175.89.128 (54.175.89.128)' can't be established.